MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[NotificationEmailAddresses <String[]>]`: Specifies the list of email addresses where Azure AD sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Azure AD Gallery applications.
   - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-    - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
+    - `[ClientId <String>]`: The object id (not appId) of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
     - `[ConsentType <String>]`: Indicates if authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
     - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
 If consentType is AllPrincipals this value is null.
 Required when consentType is Principal.
 Supports $filter (eq only).
     - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
 Supports $filter (eq only).